 Land Tax is a payment for the services to a location.
-Some locations have better services in terms of public transport, roads and libraries.
-Other locations are more convenient, more beautiful.
+Some locations have better amenities in terms of public transport, roads and libraries.
+Other locations are more convenient, some more beautiful.
 These are all factors that influence how much we pay for living in an area.
-A Land Tax is a simple way to recognise these benefits and repay the rest of society (via this government charge) for the privilege of living there.
+A Land Tax is a simple way to recognise these benefits and repay society for the privilege of living there.

 Over hundreds if not thousands of years, Land Tax has been understood as the fairest and most efficient tax available.
 Ask these three questions.
 Who created the earth?
 Who should profit from it?
 How should we finance government?